 Some methods require additional glasses or viewers.
 These methods are the easiest to view (so long as you have the required tools).

 Colored Glasses: The most common of these is the colored-lens glasses -- glasses with one lens red and the other cyan (or other color combinations, but rec/cyan is the most common).
 Most of my images are presented for this viewing method, since it is so common and easy to view.
-I include a pair of glasses with print orders, but you can also order them cheaply online via my affiliate link (they're less than $2 for ten pair at the time of this writing: Aug 2018).
+I include a pair of glasses with print orders, but you can also order them cheaply online from Amazon and others).

 Cross-eyed Freeview: The apparatus-less viewing method requires only practice to train your vision to focus in a novel way.
 In this method, the two images are presented side-by-side, but in the wrong order: left image on the right side and right image on the left side.
 To view these images properly, you cross your eyes (so that you're looking at a space in front of the image pair) to get your eyes looking at their respective images.
 The practice then comes in refocusing your eyes to the depth of the monitor (or printed image) while maintaining that crossing.
 This can be difficult as your brain has had years of experience that tells it to focus at the point at which the eyes are looking.
 But stick with it.
 Five or ten minutes the first time becomes a few seconds the tenth time, and it eventually becomes instinctive.
 The result is full-color 3D any time, with no glasses or other contraption to fumble with (or forget).